Dream Journey

-Dream Journey（Japanese:ドリームジャーニー、February 24, 2004 - ）is a Japanese thoroughbred racehorse.
-The horse won the 2006 Asahi Hai Futurity Stakes as well as the 2009 Takarazuka and Arima Kinen.
-Dream Journey's full brother is Orfevre, the winner of 6 GI races including the Japanese Triple Crown.
+Dream Journey (ドリームジャーニー, Dorīmu Jānī) is a retired Japanese Thoroughbred racehorse and sire.
+He won the 2006 Asahi Hai Futurity Stakes, as well as the 2009 Takarazuka and Arima Kinen.
+Dream Journey's full brother is Orfevre, the winner of the 2011 Japanese Triple Crown.

-Racing career

 Background

 Dream Journey's dam, Oriental Art (sired by Mejiro McQueen) won three races, mostly in dirt races, out of 23 career runs.
 Dream Journey's sire, Stay Gold (sired by Sunday Silence) won 7 races in his 50-race career, including the Hong Kong Vase.
 Stay Gold started his stud career in 2003, and thus was among the second crop.

 The horse's name is lifted from his sire's Hong Kong name, 黄金旅程, which can be translated literally to "Golden Journey".

+During his training, it quickly became apparent that Dream Journey had inherited his sire's bad temperament.
+One of his stable's assistants, Shoichi Yamashita, recalled Dream Journey often had to visit the vet from "his acts of mischievousness", and the horse was considered more difficult to interact with than his younger brother Orfevre, another horse with an infamous reptuation for his temper.
+Dream Journey's later-main jockey, Kenichi Ikezoe, said he begged for a different horse after their first interaction shortly before their first race together at the 2008 Yasuda Kinen.

+Racing Career

 2006: Two-year old season

 Dream Journey made his debut and first victory on a maiden race at the Niigata Racecourse with Masayoshi Ebina as his jockey, and also won the next race, the Fuyou Stakes.
 Dream Journey made his Group race debut at that year's Tokyo Sports Hai Nisai Stakes, but came in third behind Fusaichi Ho O after lagging behind in the race.
 At the Asahi Hai Futurity Stakes he once again went out of the gate late, but passed the other horses on the final stretch, clinching his first group race victory.
 At 416 kg, Dream Journey was the lightest horse to have ever won this race.
 He had a small build and sharp legs that he made great use on the final stretch, and covered the last three furlongs the fastest of all horses in all four races that he ran that season.

 His victory at the Asahi Hai Futurity Stakes earned him the 2006 JRA Award for the Best Two-Year Old Colt.